fazo96/ipfs-boards/README.md

 ## State of development

 __Most mentioned functionality is already implemented and a lot more is coming__, although development has been paused for a few months now.
-This is due to me studying for university and dedicating to simpler, smaller project (mostly related to my exams). _This does not mean this is dead_.
-I'll probably resume development, meanwhile the IPFS ecosystem stabilizes and matures, in fact this project is mostly based on alpha quality software and libraries that while being great and working quite well, they make building something more than a prototype a little hard.
-Also go-ipfs 0.4 was supposed to be around by January, it's almost April now and it's not out yet.
+This is due to me studying for university and dedicating to simpler, smaller projects (mostly related to my exams). _This does not mean this is dead_.
+I'll probably resume development, meanwhile the IPFS ecosystem stabilizes and matures, because this project is mostly based on alpha quality software and libraries that while being a pleasure to work with, they make building something more than a prototype harder.
+Also go-ipfs 0.4 was supposed to be around by January, it's almost April now and it's not out yet, but when it will be out that's gonna be a good motivator for sure.

-Meanwhile, this project already accomplished many things, like having a working prototype and being a great proof of concept.
-I hope to resume development soon, but __if someone would send me pull requests I'd probably review them with pleasure.__
+Anyway, this project already accomplished many things, like having a working prototype and being a great proof of concept.
+I hope to resume development soon, but __pull requests are still very welcome, as I'd probably review them with pleasure.__

 ## Why this project?